redarccoder/singular-keycloak-database-federation/README.md

 ## IMPORTANT !!

-This repository was originaly created by OpenSingular at [singular-keycloak-databas-federation](https://github.com/opensingular/singular-keycloak-database-federationhttps:/) but the project has been dead since a few months ago.
+This repository was originally created by OpenSingular at [singular-keycloak-databas-federation](https://github.com/opensingular/singular-keycloak-database-federationhttps:/) but the project has been dead since a few months ago.
 If you want me to take down this repository just let me know in a issue on this repo.

 ## Usage